Trills and other Fast Ornaments in One Position For Cellists

 thumb trill rep

-The semitone trill is easier than the one tone trill because of the greater compactness of the hand.
-For the same reason, using the second finger (instead of the first finger) as the trilling finger for one-tone trills on the thumb gives much greater speed and stability even though it may seem like a bizarre fingering.
+The semitone trill above the thumb is easier than the whole-tone tone trill because of the greater compactness of the hand.
+For the same reason, using the second finger (instead of the first finger) as the trilling finger for whole-tone trills above the thumb gives much greater speed and stability even though it may seem like a bizarre fingering.

 thumb trill1-2